hstreamdb/docs/docs/en/develop/java-sdk/write.md

 ## Buffered Writes (Preferred)

 When writing to HStreamDB, sending many small records limits throughput.
-To achieve higher thoughput, you can enable batch mode of `Producer`.
+To achieve higher thoughput, you can use `BufferedProducer`.

 ```java